randyliu078-bit/qss20-final-project/transcripts/README.md

 # AI Transcripts

-This folder contains the fullt transcripts of Claude (Anthropic) coding sessions used for this project.
+This folder contains the full transcripts of Claude (Anthropic) coding sessions used for this project.